 6 BACK·LAP

-- · Press to return to the previous screen. - · Press to record a lap, rest, or transition during a multisport activity. - · Hold to view the watch face from any screen.
+- Press to return to the previous screen. - Press to record a lap, rest, or transition during a multisport activity. - · Hold to view a list of your recently used apps from any screen.

 Enabling and Disabling the Touchscreen